yakeshkarthikey/yakeshkarthikey/README.md

 -  ▫️Hi, I’m @yakeshkarthikey
-   ▫️I’m interested in Data analysis and
--  ▫️I’m currently learning Data science
+   ▫️I’m interested in Data analysis and currently learning Data science
 -  ▫️I’m looking to collaborate on projects and solving problems
 -  ▫️🌏How to reach me yakeshkarthikeyan@gmail.com